What does a Deuteranope see, what is anomalous colour vision?

 His anomalous colour vision is part of the answer.

-To call Deuteranope vision defective is misleading since studies show that two cone-receptor eyes pre-dated three cone receptor ones by a very long period of time.
+To call Deuteranope vision defective and to speak of ‘colour blindness is misleading since studies show that two cone-receptor eyes pre-dated three cone receptor ones by a very long period of time.

-For Gordon colour varies much more with the ever occurring changes in natural lighting conditions.
+For Frickers colour varies much more than for most of us with the ever occurring changes in natural lighting conditions.

 In particular he is adept at exploiting his peripheral colour vision.